 Ctal is their teacher.
 She is a Nepali elementary school teacher and lives nearby.
 I've seen her advocate for the needs of others.
 Once a man mocked and laughed at Deepak and Kalu for learning "child's work".
 She stood up for them and promptly kicked the man out.
 She brings ideas of mediation and homework to help with their learning.
 She is kind and patient, a true gem.

 In 2016 we raised $1000 for the village of Kuesenda in north Gorkha, in the epicenter of the devastating 2015 earthquake in Nepal.
 I had the privilege to trek up to the village to hand deliver the funds raised and witness their tragedies personally.
-An experience I will never forget!
+An unforgettable experience and a family for life!
+The village has offered a home visit to anyone who participated in this relief fund!